Highway licensing - shop displays, tables and chairs and advertising boards

 What we do

-The Team is working with disabled people, traders' associations, access groups and others to achieve a compromise between all users of the highway.
-This allows certain items to be placed on the street while at the same time protecting access rights and improving safety.
+The team is working with disabled people, traders' associations, access groups and others to achieve a compromise between all users of the highway.
+This allows certain items to be placed on the street while still protecting access rights and improving safety.

 Where we do it